An Orthogonally Equivariant Estimator of the Covariance Matrix in High Dimensions and for Small Sample Sizes: The Proposed Estimator

-which is obtained from (\ref{eq:loglik2}) by expanding the logarithm.
-Put it differently, if we assume that $\left(\lambda_k -\lambda_i\right)(\ell_k - \ell_i)/\lambda_k \lambda_i <p$, for $k, i=1, \ldots, p$ and $\ell_j=0$ for $j>n$, then our solution $\hat{\lambda}^0$ is seen to be indeed a maximum of the approximate function.
+which is obtained by expanding to first order the logarithm in (\ref{eq:loglik2}).
+Furthermore, $\hat{\lambda}^0$ is also the maximum of the exact likelihood function when the true covariance matrix is proportional to the identity matrix, which can be computed exactly, without the need of any approximation, as remarked earlier.
 The advantage of the solution $\hat{\lambda}^0$ is that it shrinks the highest and pushes up the lowest eigenvalue.
 Indeed, the general theorem of \cite{vandervaart} tells us that the highest eigenvalue $\ell_i/n$ is upward biased and (obviously in this $p>n$ case) the lowest eigenvalue downward biased.
 The disadvantage is that the shrinkage may be too extreme.
 It is perhaps not surprising that the eigenvalue estimates are degenerate.
 In our derivation, the sample size $n$ is fixed and $p$ is large, thus there may not be enough information in the sample to obtain a different estimate for each eigenvalue.
 To deal with the degeneracy of the estimates, we construct approximate solutions to the equations (\ref{eq:mle}).
-We look for $\hat{\lambda}_i$ of the form $a_i +f_i/p +O(p^{-2})$, for $i=1, \ldots, n$.
+We look for $\hat{\lambda}_i$ with an expansion of the form $a_i +f_i/p +O(p^{-2})$, for $i=1, \ldots, n$.
 There is no reason a priori why solutions should take this form.
 However, the solution $\hat{\lambda}_i^0$ is of this form, with $a_i=0$ and $f_i$ the same for all $i=1, \ldots, n$.
-Our goal is to perturb the exact solution $\hat{\lambda}^0$ away from having all components equal, keeping the resulting estimates ordered and satisfying the trace conditions.
+Our goal is to perturb the exact solution $\hat{\lambda}^0$ away from having all components equal, keeping the resulting estimates ordered and satisfying the trace condition.
 We find

 which are a modification of the eigenvalues $\ell_i/n$ of the (usual) sample covariance matrix $S/n$ (in our conventions $\ell_i$ are the eigenvalues of $S=X^\top X$) with a correction term of order $1/p$.
 We do not use such an approximate solution as the estimate of our eigenvalues (it would lead to a non-invertible estimator of the covariance matrix, for one thing).
 We employ $\hat{\lambda}^1$ as a perturbation of the true solution $\hat{\lambda}^0$.
 In fact, what we propose as an estimator is a linear combination of $\hat{\lambda}^0$ and $\hat{\lambda}^1$, controlled by a tuning parameter $\kappa$.
 Namely,